 RELATED: The Complete Guide To Your Sleep Cycle

-The National Sleep Foundation describes the different sleep stages as follows:
+The National Institute of Neurological Disorders and Stroke describes the different sleep stages as follows:

 - Stage 1 sleep is an extremely light stage, and it’s fairly easy to be woken up.